boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       Options are mapped to bits according to their option numbers.
       Option number X is mapped to bit X.  TCP option numbers are maintained by IANA.
 This information element is used only when the observed kinds are within the 0-63 range.
-If not, the tcpOptionsFull IE MUST be used.
+If not, the tcpOptionsFull IE {{!I-D.boucadair-opsawg-ipfix-tcpo-v6eh}} MUST be used .

 ~~~
             0     1     2     3     4     5     6     7